chocolatey/boxstarter.org/input/installingpackages.md

 ## Reinstall Logic

 If you are familiar with Chocolatey, you know that Chocolatey will check if a package has been previously installed and will skip the installation if there is already an installation for that same package.
-Boxstarter changes this logic just a bit depending on whether or not one or multiple packages are provided to Install-BoxstarterPackage or the Boxstarter URL.
+Boxstarter changes this logic just a bit depending on whether one or multiple packages are provided to Install-BoxstarterPackage or the Boxstarter URL.
 If just one package is provided, Boxstarter will always attempt to re-download and install the package, even if it had been previously installed.
 It's important to note this only applies to the "outer" package.
 If your package includes calls to `choco install`, those packages will abide by the normal Chocolatey install rules and will not be installed if they already exist in the Chocolatey lib folder.
 Furthermore, when you supply multiple packages to Boxstarter's command line or URL, it will skip installation for packages already installed.

 ## Installing a package without a package